Annual Video Contest

 The Fan Favourite Video Prize

 This is part of the National Contest only.
 Canadians view and vote for their favourite video.
-Voting for the Fan Favourite will take place online from Saturday, April 23 to Friday, April 29, 2016.
+Voting for the Fan Favourite will take place online from Friday, April 28 to Thursday, May 4, 2017.

 The winning Fan Favourite video will receive $1000.